Piperaceae: Flowers

 Inflorescences (in the form of spikes) are terminal, opposite the leaves, or located in the axils.
 Flowers are bisexual, with no perianth, each flower is subtended by a peltate bract.
 Stamens are 2–6, and hypogynous, with 2-locular anthers.
 There are usually 3-4 stigmas attached to a single pistil per flower, which is 1 or 3-4 carpellate.
 The ovary is 1 locular, and superior.

 Fruits and seeds

 Fruits are drupelike, with a single seed per fruit.
 The seeds have a minute embryo, and mealy perisperm.

 Traditional medicinal uses

 Numerous members of the Piperaceae family are used in the traditional medicinal systems of indigenous population for a wide variety of illnesses.
-Many studies have been undertaken to investigate these uses, with a large number of them focusing especially on the active ingredient Piperine and related compounds found in many members of this family, especially Black pepper, Long pepper and Betel.
+Many studies have been undertaken to investigate these uses, with a large number of them focusing especially on the active ingredient Piperine and related compounds found in many members of this family, especially Black pepper, Long pepper and Betel, as well as kavalactones found in Kava.